HewlettPackard/swarm-learning/docs/Troubleshooting.md

    ![License_server_after_installing_license](./images/APLS_after_installing_license.png)

-   If above screen showing on your License Management means your setup is good to run SL.
+   If you are seeing the above screenshot in your APLS Management console, it means your setup is good to run Swarm Learning.